Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 Korn earned the backup quarterback job behind Cullen Harper in 2007 and played in two of Clemson’s first three games.
 In the third game of the season, a 38-10 win against Furman, Korn suffered a broken collarbone that forced him to miss the rest of the year.

-He still practiced but was frustrated about losing arm strength and not being the same player he used to be.
+He still practiced, but was frustrated about losing arm strength and not being the same player he used to be.
 Swinney, Clemson’s receivers coach at the time, noticed Korn’s disappointment and went out of his way to help.

 “I was leaving the building one day and he said, ‘Hop in the car,’ and we just kind of drove around campus and parked and he just kind of said, ‘Is everything OK?’
 Looking back on that now, that’s pretty special,” Korn said.
 “I just remember him encouraging me and telling me that he believed in me, and it was a really positive conversation when I was struggling through some things.”